-We just received this comment to our blog:
+We just received this comment on our blog:

 It boils down to the saying “if it’s too good to be true, then it is “I watched this actor named Tom Selleck pitching for reverse mortgage on a tv commercial.
 Sounds very convincing even to the point of him swearing to have done his homework on the matter and telling the truth.
 An actor worth millions and before him was the other actor, Robert Wagner.
 Yet, does he really need to do a reverse mortgage on his estate?
 With his king of dough?
 Back in the day, they called it snake oil salesmen.
 How can they look at the camera and say that the house remains yours when you have signed a lien on it?
 Yes, they give some cash but at what price?
 Don’t get me wrong, without demand there’s no supply.
 Economics 101.
 This is the same as payday loans.
 It’s totally legal yet seizing on the necessity of the poor.

 Where do I begin?
-Firstly, a reverse mortgage is a loan secured by your property and all mortgages are liens against the property.
-Just because you have a lien against the property does not mean that you don’t own the property, it means that you owe something to someone.
+Firstly, a reverse mortgage is a loan secured by your property, and all mortgages are liens against the property.
+Just because you have a lien against the property does not mean you don’t own the property; it means you owe something to someone.

-You can still do whatever you want with the property and you can still sell it at any time but the title company will be certain that the lien holder is paid and that the title is clear before they issue a clear title policy to the new owner.
-This is true for forward loans as well – it works the same way.
+You can still do whatever you want with the property and sell it at any time, but the title company will ensure that the lien holder is paid and that the title is clear before they issue a clear title policy to the new owner.
+This is also true for forward loans – it works the same way.

 Tom Selleck is a paid spokesman for another lender.
-Over the years there have been several notable celebrities who have represented reverse mortgage companies including Robert Wagner, Henry “The Fonz” Winkler, former US Senator Fred Thompson, Law and Order’s Jerry Orbach to name a few.
+Over the years, several notable celebrities have represented reverse mortgage companies, including Robert Wagner, Henry “The Fonz” Winkler, former US Senator Fred Thompson, and Law and Order’s Jerry Orbach.

-Doesn’t mean that I needed a reverse mortgage or even qualified for one at the time based on my age then, but I had to research it to answer my mother’s questions.
-I don’t think Mr. Selleck is lying just because he doesn’t personally need the loan.
+It doesn’t mean that I needed a reverse mortgage or qualified for one at the time based on my age then, but I had to research it to answer my mother’s questions.
+I don’t think Mr. Selleck is lying because he doesn’t need the loan personally.

-If the man says that he did his research on the program (possibly to determine whether to accept the offer to become the spokesman), I have no call to doubt his word.
+If the man says he researched the program (possibly to determine whether to accept the offer to become the spokesman), I have no call to doubt his word.

 Let’s look at your mischaracterization…